Dupin FAQ

 Dupin successfully does a "Get Duplicates" and Filter.
 But when I Purge it locks up and I have to force-quit.

 1.)
-Because of some yet-to-be-resolved threading issues it is possible for Dupin to appear frozen during especially lengthy tasks--you may get anxious if you see the "spinning beach ball".
-This may just mean that Dupin is preoccupied with what it is supposed to be doing and access to its interface via mouse-click or key press is inhibited.
+It is possible for Dupin to appear frozen during especially lengthy tasks—you may get anxious if you see the "spinning beach ball".
+This may just mean that Dupin is preoccupied with what it is supposed to be doing (perhaps waiting for a response from iTunes, for example) and access to its interface via mouse-click or key press is inhibited.
+This a normal Mac-thing.
 When Dupin finishes its current task it will become responsive again.
 Even so, it may really be frozen.
 Before performing a Force-Quit, launch your Activity Monitor app (in /Applications/Utilities/).
 If Dupin's CPU and Memory values are fluctuating, then Dupin is active.
 If it is really frozen, these values will lessen and lessen.

 For further information on this phenomenon, see Multiple Library Confusion.